wincent/masochist/content/wiki/macOS set-up notes (October 2017).md

     1. Schedule daily backups
     1. Set up email updates
     1. Set up exclusions in Time Machine (see exclusion list in Corpus, "Arq backup notes")
+1. Boot Isolator and set it to launch at login.